 delete the non-applicable selections below.

-Select the appropriate stress grade from ANSI/APA PRG 320, or describe in detail an alternative grading required.
+Select the appropriate stress grade from ANSI/APA PRG 320 or describe in detail an alternative grading required.
 (ANSI/APA PRG 320 grades are not mandatory to meet the standard.
 Alternative grading is allowed.)
-When CLT is used as a floor slab, ensure a grade is selected for the span to limit deflection to l/480 or a maximum of 13 mm a half of an inch.
+When CLT is used as a floor slab, ensure a grade is selected for the span to limit deflection to l/480 or a maximum of 13 mm half of an inch.

 Select one of the following appearance grades: